cbalesohay/DDServer/README.md

  - This file houses the schema for the Soac Daily DD collection.
 This collection is very simple in the fact that it tracks the name, date, and the amount of degree days accumulated for that day.
 This file also houses all of the logic related to altering, adding, or deleting data from this collection.

 #### Soac Total DD
  - This file houses the schema used in the Soac Total DD collection.
-This is specifically the mass data collected from the weather sensors in the orchard, hense the total name.
+This is specifically the mass data collected from the weather sensors in the orchard, hence the total name.
 The schema has the ability to access all the schema metrics but only accesses a few of them to make necessary calculations.
 This file also houses all of the related logic for pulling data within a range of dates.

 #### Soac Yearly DD
  - This file houses the schema used in the Soac Yearly DD collection.
 This is specifically the yearly data used to store the metric data.
 This file also houses all the logic related to altering, adding, or deleting data from this collection.